damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 Real heroes are sometimes unknown and we can only see their accomplishments.
 In GitLab we have one invisible hero every month, when we have our monthly release.
 As you may know, we've never failed to release a new GitLab version on the 22nd of every month.

-As GitLab is growing, the release process is becoming more complex and becoming a release manager is a more difficult, but necessary job.
+As GitLab grows, the release process becomes more complex and becoming a release manager is a more difficult, but a necessary job.

-Eight work days before the next release, and we start the countdown.
+Eight working days before the next release, and we start the countdown.
 A new volunteer "hero" is elected by the team.

+<!--more-->

 ## But, why is it such a challenging job?

-<!--more-->

 A release manager is the person who makes sure that everything is ready for the monthly release.
 He follows up on every single detail and makes sure that the new version is working perfectly, including all the improvements and features.
 He also needs to delegate some tasks and make sure that the procedure is being followed.

 Consider that right now, GitLab is huge.
 Our community dishes out around 900 commits a month on GitLab alone.
-Add Enterprise Edition, GitLab CI and runners and Omnibus-GitLab packages and you get several thousand changes done by hundreds of developers across projects which need to come together (and work) in one day.
+Add Enterprise Edition, GitLab CI and runners, Omnibus-GitLab packages and you get several thousand changes done by hundreds of developers across projects which need to come together (and work) in one day.
 This is a lot of responsability for one person.

 ## So, how do we manage to make it all into a single release every month?